Minikloon/FSMgasm/README.md

 It is useful to model complex systems, simplify code and facilitate code reuse.
 The library is available under [MIT License](https://tldrlegal.com/license/mit-license).

+FSMgasm was initially developed for Minecraft minigames.
+[Here's a tutorial on how to use it with Spigot](https://www.spigotmc.org/threads/organizing-your-minigame-code-using-fsmgasm.235786/).

 # Install

 FSMgasm is available on Maven through Jitpack.